thinkdrop/drupal-intercomio/README.md

 ## Configuration

 Most of the module's configuration can be handled at `admin/config/services/intercomio`.
-At a minimum you'll need an http://intercom.io App ID and API Key in order to start tracking customer data.
-Both can be obtained by signing in to Intercom.io and looking under the "Integrations" settings for your application.
+At a minimum you'll need an http://intercom.io API Access Token in order to start tracking customer data.
+This can be obtained by signing in to Intercom.io and either generating a new access token, or retrieving your existing one.

+More about access tokens: https://developers.intercom.com/docs/personal-access-tokens

 ## Updating